ansible-collections/automation-application/collections/ansible_collections/sample/collection_w_app/applications/README.md

 The application directory is a new root directory withing the collection structure.
-It will contain subdirectories, one for each auotmation application.
+It will contain subdirectories, one for each automation application.

-The directory should reflect the name of the automation application but should not be used to derive information about the automation application.
+The directory should reflect the name of the automation application for execution from the command line, the name in the description file should be used for UI pruposes.

 Files: